ivkos/covrest/README.md

-# nest-rest-template
+# COVREST

-Jump-start your Nest.js REST app with this opinionated template
+**COVREST** is a COVID REST API providing statistics for Bulgaria.
+Built for Grafana.

 ## Installation